-Note that The questions in Figure 1 make sense in both real-time, and historical contexts.
-Proof of the power of Trill’s query language is how little the actual query changes when going from one context to the other.
-This makes Trill particularly suitable for posing and answering queries over offline data for the purpose of developing real-time alerts and dashboards, which are also executed with Trill.
+Note that the questions in Figure 1 make sense in both real-time and historical contexts.
+Proof of the power of Trill’s query language is how little the actual query changes when going from one context to the other, making Trill particularly suitable for posing and answering queries over offline data for the purpose of developing real-time alerts and dashboards, which are also executed with Trill.